Poisson Distribution – Formula, Graphs & Examples

 The classic example of deaths by horse kicks is still useful because it demonstrates a scenario which could result in either many or very few events within a given period.

-In 1946, a British mathsematician, R. D. Clarke, used this type of distribution to describe the nature of rockets fired toward London during the Blitz which helped the authorities to plan future defences against such attacks.
+In 1946, a British mathematician, R. D. Clarke, used this type of distribution to describe the nature of rockets fired toward London during the Blitz which helped the authorities to plan future defenses against such attacks.

 Since then, Poisson distribution has been used to help with business planning when events may occur seemingly at random.